Jacks Mountain Covered Bridge

-The Jacks Mountain Covered Bridge (officially known as the G. Donald McLaughlin Memorial Covered Bridge) is an historic American covered bridge which is located in Hamiltonban Township, Adams County, Pennsylvania.
+The Jacks Mountain Covered Bridge (officially known as the G. Donald McLaughlin Memorial Covered Bridge) is an historic covered bridge which is located in Hamiltonban Township, Adams County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 Built in 1890, this historic structure is a 75 ft, Burr truss bridge with narrow horizontal siding and a tin covered gable roof.
 The bridge crosses Tom's Creek.
 It is one of seventeen covered bridges in Adams, Cumberland, and Perry Counties.

 It was added to the National Register of Historic Places in 1980.